tartley/tartley.github.io/posts/soma.md

 We both know that the planet's surface is sterile.
 A beat passes before she announces "So I'm the last human being left alive."
 She's deathly sick, and without hope.
-By the end of your interactions she asks you to turn off her life-support before you leave, and stay with her for her last moments.
+By the end of your interactions she asks you to turn off her life-support before you leave, and stay with her for her last wheezing moments.
 So this is how humanity ends.

 Carrying on, because what else is there to do?
 We finally we get the ARK loaded into the launch system that delivers it to orbit, upload our brain scans onto